RazeBlock/RaiWalletV2/README.md

-# RaiWalletV2
+# RazeWallet

 <h3>Overview</h3>
 <p>
-    This is a web based wallet for <a href="https://raiblocks.net" target="_blank">RaiBlocks</a><br/><br/>
+    This is a web based wallet for <a href="https://raiblocks.net" target="_blank">RazeBlock</a><br/><br/>
     The wallet itself is at <a href="https://github.com/chriscohoat/rai-wallet" target="_blank">rai-wallet</a>.
 If you want to verify how blocks are created, signed and verified, how accounts are generated, etc ... you should look there.
-With it you can build your own private and homemade RaiBlocks wallet :D
+With it you can build your own private and homemade RazeBlock wallet :D
     <br/><br/>
     At <code>js/custom.js</code> you can find like the "Middleware" between the Wallet and the GUI.
 It also contains all the queries made to the server to request PoW, info about accounts and transactions, etc ...
     <br/><br/>